 The kick drum is not just all low-end when you’re recording it.
 The low-end thump needs to be picked up, but the high-end frequencies of the kick drum spectrum are also very important.
 Since you have to pick both up, you are going to need a large frequency range on your mic.
 This is why bass drum mics can have a frequency range as high as 20–20,000 Hz.

-There is no right answer as to what the best kick drum mic is.
-That depends on your budget, your needs, as well as your skills when recording.
 Whether you’re a pro or a home enthusiast, you can find something on this list that will help you get the best recording possible and a clear sound of your bass drum.